LarsIndresaeter/radio-arduino/doc/explanation/conan.md

 ### build editable mode

-The command `raduino build <target>` will build the package configured for ediable mode
+The command `raduino build <target>` will build the package configured for editable mode

 ```console
 clean